-- · Unusual wear.
+- Unusual wear.

-- · Poor handling.
+- Poor handling.

-- · Rough ride.
+- Rough ride.

 - Needless damage from road hazards.

 The Tire and Loading Information label on the vehicle indicates the original equipment tires and the correct cold tire inflation pressures.
 The recommended pressure is the minimum air pressure needed to support the vehicle's maximum load carrying capacity.
+See Vehicle Load Limits \$\display\$ 169.

-For additional information regarding how much weight the vehicle can carry, and an example of the Tire and Loading Information label, see Vehicle Load Limits on page 9-11.
 How the vehicle is loaded affects vehicle handling and ride comfort.
 Never load the vehicle with more weight than it was designed to carry.